um-pdavila/acs_docs/docs/triton/3-jobs/1-lsf.rst

 /nethome file system is optimized for mass data storage and is therefore slower-access.

-.. warning:: Using /nethome while running jobs degrades the performance of the entire system and the CCS account responsible may be suspended*** (`Policies <https://ccs.miami.edu/ac/policies>`__).
+.. warning:: Using /nethome while running jobs degrades the performance of the entire system and the IDSC account responsible may be suspended*** (`Policies <https://ccs.miami.edu/ac/policies>`__).

 .. tip:: **Do not background processes with the** ``&`` **operator in LSF.**

 These spawned processes cannot be killed with **bkill** after the parent is gone.

-.. warning:: Using the & operator while running jobs degrades the performance of the entire system and the CCS account responsible may be suspended (`Policies <https://ccs.miami.edu/ac/policies>`__).
+.. warning:: Using the & operator while running jobs degrades the performance of the entire system and the IDSC account responsible may be suspended (`Policies <https://ccs.miami.edu/ac/policies>`__).

 LSF Batch Jobs
 --------------